-- ❖ Successfully repurpose MSH to support overall Town needs and interests. - ❖ Address Town housing needs including the need for senior housing, mixed-income housing, and other residential options such as nursing and memory care, special needs housing, and artist live/work housing.
+- Successfully repurpose MSH to support overall Town needs and interests.

-- ❖ Attain reasonable and desirable economic, financial and non-financial benefits for Medfield residents. - ❖ Maintain and enhance the character and values of the Town of Medfield and its residents.
+- Address Town housing needs including the need for senior housing, mixed-income housing, and other residential options such as nursing and memory care, special needs housing, and artist live/work housing. - Attain reasonable and desirable economic, financial and non-financial impacts on Medfield residents and Town services. - Maintain and enhance the character and values of the Town of Medfield and its residents.

-These broad goals will be considered by the Medfield State Hospital Development Committee ("MSHDC") when evaluating developer proposals and in advance of making recommendations to the Board of Selectmen for award to the preferred developer proposal.
+These broad goals will be considered by the Medfield State Hospital Development Committee (MSHDC) when evaluating developer proposals in advance of making recommendations to the Board of Selectmen for award to the preferred developer proposal.